-In 2005, Reverend Pat Robertson – channelling the frustration of George W Bush's State Department, said, "Hugo Chavez thinks we're trying to assassinate him.
+In 2005, Reverend Pat Robertson—channeling the frustration of George W. Bush's state department—said, "Hugo Chavez thinks we're trying to assassinate him.
 I think that we really ought to go ahead and do it."

 A really BIG pool of oil.
-Indeed, according to Guy Caruso, former chief of oil intelligence for the CIA, Venezuela hold a recoverable reserve of 1.36 trillion barrels – a whole lot more than Saudi Arabia.
+Indeed, according to Guy Caruso, former chief of oil intelligence for the CIA, Venezuela holds a recoverable reserve of 1.36 trillion barrels—a whole lot more than Saudi Arabia.

-If we didn't kill Chavez, we'd have to do an "Iraq" on his nation.
-So the Reverend suggests, "We don't need another $200 billion war...
-It's a whole lot easier to have some of the covert operatives do the job and then get it over with."
+If we didn't kill Chavez, we'd have to do an Iraq on his nation.
+So the reverend suggests, "We don't need another $200 billion war… It's a whole lot easier to have some of the covert operatives do the job and get it over with."

 Chavez himself told me he was stunned by Bush's attacks: Chavez had been quite chummy with Bush Senior and with Bill Clinton.

-Clearly, Chavez had to be taught a lesson about the etiquette of dealings with Big Oil.
+Clearly, Chavez had to be taught a lesson about the etiquette of dealing with Big Oil.

-With an armed and angry citizenry marching on the Presidential Palace in Caracas ready to string up the coup plotters, Carmona, the Pretend President from Exxon, returned his captive Chavez back to his desk within 48 hours.
+With an armed and angry citizenry marching on the presidential palace in Caracas, ready to string up the coup plotters, Carmona, the pretend president from Exxon, returned the captive Chavez back to his desk within 48 hours.
 (How?
 Get The Assassination of Hugo Chavez, the film, expanding on my reports for BBC Television.
 You can download it for free for the next few days.)

 Chavez had provoked the coup not just by clawing back some of the bloated royalties of the oil companies.
 It's what he did with that oil money that drove Venezuela's One Percent to violence.

-But then came Hugo Chavez, and now the poor in his neighbourhood, he said, "get medical attention, free operations, X-rays, medicines; education also.
+But then came Hugo Chavez, and now the poor in his neighborhood, he said, "get medical attention, free operations, X-rays, medicines.
+Education, also.
 People who never knew how to write now know how to sign their own papers."

-Chavez' Robin Hood thing, shifting oil money from the rich to the poor, would have been grudgingly tolerated by the US.
-But Chavez, who told me, "We are no longer an oil colony," went further... too much further, in the eyes of the American corporate elite.
+Chavez's Robin Hood thing, shifting oil money from the rich to the poor, would have been grudgingly tolerated by the US.
+But Chavez, who told me—"We are no longer an oil colony"—went further… Too much further, in the eyes of the American corporate elite.

-Plantation owner Heinz Corporation didn't like that one bit.
+Plantation owners like Heinz Corporation didn't like that one bit.
 In retaliation, Heinz closed its ketchup plant in the state of Maturin and fired all the workers.
-Chavez seized Heinz' plant and put the workers back on the job.
-Chavez didn't realise that he'd just squeezed the tomatoes of America's powerful Heinz family and Mrs. Heinz' husband, Senator John Kerry, now US Secretary of State.
+Chavez seized Heinz's plant and put the workers back on the job.
+Chavez didn't realize that he'd just squeezed the tomatoes of America's powerful Heinz family and those of Mrs. Heinz's husband, Senator John Kerry, now the US secretary of state.

 Or, knowing Chavez as I do, he didn't give a damn.

-Elected presidents who annoy Big Oil have ended up in exile – or coffins: Mossadegh of Iran after he nationalised BP's fields (1953), Elchibey, President of Azerbaijan, after he refused demands of BP for his Caspian fields (1993), President Alfredo Palacio of Ecuador after he terminated Occidental's drilling concession (2005).
+Elected presidents who annoy Big Oil have ended up in exile or in coffins: Mossadegh of Iran, after he nationalized BP's fields (1953); Elchibey, President of Azerbaijan, after he refused demands of BP for his Caspian fields (1993); President Alfredo Palacio of Ecuador, after he terminated Occidental's drilling concession (2005).